porsche-design-system/porsche-design-system/packages/storefront/src/pages/performance/loading-behaviour.md

 </head>
 ```

-#### Example usage with placeholder
+#### Alternative: Example usage with placeholder

-If you don't use webpack or your bundler does not work with the syntax of the previous example you can put a placeholder in your markup and replace its content with a script.
+If your bundler (webpack or similar) does not work with the syntax of the previous example you can put a placeholder in your markup and replace its content with a script.

 ```html
 // index.html